cmaktas/code-challenge-flight-app/README.md

     }
 ```

 In the simulation for some reason the bank response times take ~5 seconds.
 Due to this latency, a database connection problem is encountered after some time.
-(Running the [IyzicoPaymentServiceTest.java](src/test/java/com/iyzico/challenge/service/IyzicoPaymentServiceTest.java)
+(Running the [PaymentServiceTest.java]
 class displays "Connection is not available, request timed out after 30005ms." error after some time.)

 Find a way to persist bank responses to the database in this situation.